 It is my favourite season again and I am triumphant.

-Here, where I live in North Tyneside, the snowdrops which were rescued from a neighbour’s front garden before a brutal refurbishment, not only survived the uprooting but blossomed happily and right on time in my own garden.
-I’m now waiting for the tulip bulbs I planted two years ago to come back again.
-Not naturally green fingered, I am grateful for the smallest blot of colour in what is an otherwise weedy, green-grey backdrop.
+Where I live in North Tyneside, the snowdrops which were rescued from a neighbour’s front garden before a brutal refurbishment, have not only survived the uprooting but blossomed right on time in my own garden.
+I’m now waiting for the tulip bulbs that I planted two years ago to come back again.
+Not naturally green fingered, I am grateful for the smallest blot of colour in what is an otherwise weedy backdrop.

-Flowers offer us cheerful and simple comfort: a lovely gift from nature.
-I find myself wondering how it is I’ve painted so few: after all, it’s impossible to look at Van Gogh’s sunflowers or Monet’s waterlilies and feel stress…
+Flowers offer us cheerful and simple comfort, A lovely gift from nature.
+I find myself wondering how it is I’ve painted so few.
+It seems impossible to look at Van Gogh’s sunflowers or Monet’s waterlilies and not feel better.

 and in these strange times of climate changes, Trumps, backstops, fake news and borderline political meltdown, we really should take a breather sometimes.

-Recently I braved a cinema (their munching and rustling patrons normally keep me the hell away) to watch ‘The Favourite’.
-An impressively female centred film - it’s star, Olivia Coleman, turned up again this month in the new TV series of ‘Fleabag’ alongside the brilliant Phoebe Waller-Bridge, who (in case you’ve been living on the moon) not only wrote this but also last year’s outstanding TV drama ‘Killing Eve’.
+Getting over my fear of rustling/eating sounds, I recently braved a cinema to watch ‘The Favourite’.
+An impressively female centred film.
+The wonderful Olivia Coleman stars and nails it.
+She also turned up this month in the new TV series of ‘Fleabag’ alongside the brilliant Phoebe Waller-Bridge, who (in case you’ve been living on the moon) not only wrote this, but also last year’s outstanding TV drama ‘Killing Eve’.